-What are the best walking boots of 2024?
+What are the best walking boots of 2025?

 Best walking boots reviewed:

-Although the walking boot market has a wealth of options, they mostly sit in one of two camps: premium-priced high performance models, and mid to low priced options for less demanding hikes.
+Although the walking boot market has a wealth of options, they mostly sit in one of two camps: premium-priced high-performance models, and mid to low-priced options for less demanding hikes.

-Costing just over £200 and made in Italy from a blend of suede and synthetic (AKU's Air 8000 fabric), the Trekker Lite III GTX is well and truly a high quality boot that performs just as well as rivals costing an awful lot more.
-At the same time, boots that undercut the AKU on price can't get anywhere near it for performance and durability (and are usually only a mid cut height).
+Costing just over £200 and made in Italy from a blend of suede and synthetic (AKU's Air 8000 fabric), our testers think the Trekker Lite III GTX is a high-quality boot that performs just as well as rivals costing an awful lot more.

 The Trekker Lite III GTX is great for both hillwalking and more challenging mountain hikes, and comes in both a standard and wide fit in both men's and women's versions, so it can fit most people.